keighrim/kaldi-yesno-tutorial/README.md

 ## Final notes on grading
 * Don't forget to tag your commits.
 You can make as many commits as you like, however only two commits tagged as `part1` and `part2` will be graded.
+If the grader cannot checkout the tags, namely `git checkout part1` or `git checkout part2` returns non-zero, the part will not be graded.
 * Graders will use `bash` to run scripts.
-Make sure your `.sh` scirpts are portable and bash compatible. [`shebang`](https://en.wikipedia.org/wiki/Shebang_(Unix)) line could be helpful.
+Make sure your `.sh` scripts are portable and bash compatible. [`shebang`](https://en.wikipedia.org/wiki/Shebang_(Unix)) line could be helpful.